The Association of Composite Door Manufacturers (ACDM)

 “Given the government drive to improve the thermal performance of homes in the UK and the need to improve the protection of families in their homes, a U-value of 1.4W/m2.K or under for replacement doorsets and the proposed changes to Document Q, composite doorset manufacturers should be able to demonstrate compliance, and not rely on cascaded information from another manufacturer or supplier.
 This type of proof, which shows the manufacturer’s name on test reports as well as third-party certification, gives the end user certainty of performance and trust in the doorset.

-“We’re excited to have partnered with the ACDM, an association that promotes the correct use of composite doorsets, and we look forward to working closely with them for years to come.”
+“We have been proud members of the ACDM for the last three years – it is an association that promotes the correct manufacturing standards of composite doorsets, and we look forward to working closely with them going forward as legislation and standards change”.